johnangularjs/Backbone-Require-Boilerplate/README.md

    5. Next, install the latest version of [Grunt](http://gruntjs.com/) by typing `npm install -g grunt-cli`.
 If it complains about user permissions, type `sudo npm install -g grunt-cli`.
    6. Navigate to inside of the **Backbone-Require-Boilerplate** folder and type `npm install`
    7. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful **nodemon** library)
+   8. <a href="http://javascripttrainingcourses.com/JS/BackboneJS-Training" title="Backbone.js Course">Backbone.js Course</a>
    8. To view the demo page, go to [http://localhost:8001](http://localhost:8001)
    9. To view the Jasmine test suite page, go to [http://localhost:8001/specRunner.html](http://localhost:8001/specRunner.html)
    10. To view the Plato complexity report, go to [http://localhost:8001/reports/](http://localhost:8001/reports/)
    11. Enjoy using Backbone, Lodash, Require.js, AMDClean.js, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, Jasmine, and Grunt (enjoyment optional)

+This <a href="http://javascripttrainingcourses.com/JS/BackboneJS-Training" title="Backbone.JS Online Course">Backbone.JS Online Course</a> teaches you all about this open-source JavaScript framework.
+This course is designed for the absolute beginner, meaning no prior knowledge of BackboneJS is required, however you should already have a fundamental understanding of HTML, CSS and JavaScript.

 ## Tour of the Boilerplate Files